 Dr. Sanchez is primarily interested in racial representations in the media and in the study of African American history and culture.
 She worked for a number of years as an editor, broadcast journalist and as a media information specialist.
-She is also the first president of the Tucson Chapter Afro-American Historical and Genealogical Society (founded by Gloria Smith), an active member of the Tucson Black Film Club and the Womens Progressive and Civic Club.
+She is also the first president of the Tucson Chapter Afro-American Historical and Genealogical Society (founded by Gloria Smith), an active member of the Tucson Black Film Club and is a member of the Womens Progressive and Civic Club.
 She has served as a State President of the National Association of Colored Women’s Clubs.
 Dr. Sanchez has a doctorate in Comparative Cultural and Literary studies; her masters degree focused on visual culture/art history while her undergraduate studies included Radio and Television.

 She has lectured in Tucson and other cities on Black history, racial representations in film, and on African American family history and genealogy.
 Her wide-ranging background in broadcast and written journalism as well as in public affairs has included overseas assignments in the U.S. Army and a stint in the Arizona National Guard.
 Her academic writings have been published in two anthologies; she has created political videos and has written and edited books and newsletters for community based associations.
 In addition to classes in Africana Studies, Dr. Sanchez has also taught art history and art appreciation courses.